happyori/Obsidian-BitD/Hawklers/PCs/Patra Bowmore.md

 playbook: Slide
 ---
 # Description
-Patra Bowmore is a fallen noble from #Iruvia.
-After escaping the revolution in #Iruvia she went to the Doskvol to lay low and not expose her presence.
+Patra Bowmore is a fallen noble of #Iruvian origin.
+After escaping the revolution in Iruvia she went to the Doskvol to lay low and not expose her presence.
 She like to frequent #SingerBathHouse as a way to relieve stress.

 # Friends and Rivals
 ### Friends